Site Builder is a legacy product and is no longer available to new Customers. |

 Quick Cart

-Vast’s header includes a My Cart icon which will display the number of items or products that a user has added to their cart.
+Vast’s header includes a My Cart icon to display the number of items or products a user has added to their cart.
 Clicking the icon will open a flyout Quickcart, showing the items or products in the cart, the parameters selected for each, and a subtotal.

 While the Quickcart is read-only and items or products cannot be removed or modified, a View Cart button at the bottom of the Quickcart will direct users to the cart page where they can complete their purchase.
 If no items or products have been added to the cart, the Quickcart will display the message You have nothing in your cart and a Browse Inventory button that links to your inventory page.